Horatio Nelson, 1st Viscount Nelson: Battle of Santa Cruz de Tenerife

-Post operative pain was such that Nelson had to return to England accompanied by Thomas Eshelby and he returned to England aboard HMS Seahorse, arriving at Spithead on 1 September.
+Post operative pain led to Nelson's return to England accompanied by Thomas Eshelby.
+He returned to England aboard HMS Seahorse, arriving at Spithead on 1 September.
 He was met with a hero's welcome; the British public had lionised Nelson after Cape St Vincent, and his wound earned him sympathy.
 They refused to attribute the defeat at Tenerife to him, preferring instead to blame poor planning on the part of St Vincent, the Secretary at War, William Windham, or even Prime Minister William Pitt.

 Return to England

-Nelson returned to Bath with Fanny, before moving to London in October 1797, to seek expert medical attention concerning his amputation wound.
-While in London, news reached him that Admiral Duncan had defeated the Dutch fleet at the Battle of Camperdown.
-Nelson exclaimed that he would have given his other arm to have been present.
+Nelson returned to Bath with Fanny, before moving to London in October 1797 to seek expert medical attention for his amputation wound.
+While in London, news reached him of Admiral Duncan having defeated the Dutch fleet at the Battle of Camperdown.
+Nelson exclaimed he would have given his other arm to be present there.
 He spent the last months of 1797 recuperating in London, during which time he was awarded the Freedom of the City of London and a pension of £1,000 a year.
-He used this money to buy Round Wood Farm, near Ipswich, and intended to retire there with Fanny.
+He used this money to buy Round Wood Farm near Ipswich, and intended to retire there with Fanny.
 Despite his plans, Nelson was never to live there.